7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **Is it possible to make a capping protein that attached to the plus end and halt polymerization of fibers?**
 </summary>
-We never needed a `capper` activity, and have not implemented one, but you could take the `Actor` class and modify it to do what you want.
+We never needed a `capper` activity, and have not implemented one;
-Either you modify `Actor` or you clone it under a different name.
+but you could take the `Actor` class and modify it to do what you want.

-You would need to copy 4 files: actor.h actor.cc actor_prop.h and actor_prop.cc,
+Alternatively, you may clone the class under a different name.

-eg. to `capper.h`, etc.
+You would need to copy 4 files: actor.h actor.cc actor_prop.h and actor_prop.cc, to `capper.h`, etc.
-and then you rename all Actor to Capper, and then link these new class by editing `hand_prop.cc` There are only 3 lines to write (orange below), duplicating what is done with “actor”:
+and then you replace all `Actor` to `Capper` within the new files, and then link these new class by editing `hand_prop.cc` There are only 3 lines to write (orange below), duplicating what is done with “actor”: